Here’s another term to add to your digital marketing lexicon: lifecycle autoamtion.

 The convert phase

-Convert is the second phase of the Lifecycle Marketing model.
+Convert is the second phase of the Lifecycle Automation model.
 This is your unique strategy that makes your product or service the obvious choice when those you’ve attracted are ready to buy.
 Convert Phase stages are Engage, Offer and Close.

 - Engage – Create a consistent campaign of useful information with automated, personalized follow-up messages.